 This makes shopping trips more efficient and prevents impulse buying.
 The Healthy Shopping List is a convenient way to organize what you need.

 Fresh fruits, vegetables, dairy, meat, and fish are usually located on the outer edges of the store.
 Avoid the center aisles where junk food lurks.

 An empty stomach can lead to unhealthy impulse buys.

 Check food labels to compare nutritional values of products and make healthy choices.

 Would you sit down and eat 10 teaspoons of sugar?
 If you drink a 12 oz. can of regular soda, you might as well be.
 Sugary beverages such as sodas, sports drinks, sweetened coffee, energy drinks and even sweetened teas and fruit juices when overly consumed can lead to weight gain, tooth decay and osteoporosis.

 The Southern Nevada Health District is kicking off its annual Soda Free Summer Challenge.
-The challenge is designed to inspire you to make a lasting commitment to health by reducing or eliminating sweetened beverages over the summer months.
+The challenge runs from May 28th – August 27th.
+The challenge is designed to inspire you to make a lasting commitment to health by reducing or eliminating sugar sweetened beverages from your diet.
 We invite you to….

 Sweeteners that add calories to a beverage go by many different names and are not always obvious.
 Some common caloric sweeteners are listed below.
 If these appear in the ingredients list of your favorite beverage, you are drinking a sugary beverage.